-- 4) it previously made a self-declaration of freedom from infection with B. dendrobatidis and subsequently lost its free status due to the detection of B. dendrobatidis but the following conditions have been met: - a) on detection of B. dendrobatidis, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of B. dendrobatidis, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed; and - previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with B. dendrobatidis; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of B. dendrobatidis.
+- 4) it previously made a self-declaration of freedom from infection with B. dendrobatidis and subsequently lost its free status due to the detection of B. dendrobatidis but the following conditions have been met: - a) on detection of B. dendrobatidis, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of B. dendrobatidis, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed followed by fallowing as described in Chapter 4.7.; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with B. dendrobatidis; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for: - at least the last [two] years in wild and farmed susceptible species without detection of B. dendrobatidis; or - ii) at least the last [one] year without detection of B. dendrobatidis if affected aquaculture establishments were not epidemiologically connected to wild populations of susceptible species.

-In the meantime, part or all of the unaffected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 8.1.5.
+In the meantime, part or all of the country, apart from the infected and protection zones, may be declared a free zone provided that such a part meets the conditions in point 2 of Article 8.1.6.

-Zone or compartment free from infection with B. dendrobatidis
+Zone free from infection with B. dendrobatidis

-If a zone or compartment extends over more than one country, it can only be declared a zone or compartment free from infection with B. dendrobatidis if all the relevant Competent Authorities confirm that all relevant conditions have been met.
+If a zone extends over the territory of more than one country, it can only be declared a zone free from infection with B. dendrobatidis if all of the relevant Competent Authorities confirm that all relevant conditions have been met.